krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 Taller skyscrapers block the visibility of shorter skyscrapers, but not vice versa.
 For example, in a 4x4 puzzle, a row with heights 2-4-3-1 has two skyscrapers visible from its left side, and three on its right side.
 Both would be valid clues a puzzle author could provide, for this row-- but notably, the starting point for a skyscraper puzzle need not provide clues for every side of each row and column.
 Often, the fewer clues given, the harder the puzzle.

-This post walks through the use of [constraint propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction), a technique dating to the era of [symbolic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), to model the inferential techniques employed by skyscraper enthusiasts.
+This post walks through the use of [constraint propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction), a technique dating to the era of [symbolic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), to model the inferential reasoning employed by skyscraper enthusiasts.
 While building a vocabulary of concepts to help us reason about the puzzle, we'll use Javascript to also build, first, an algorithm capable of solving _published_ puzzles of arbitrary size and difficulty without resorting to backtracking, and then build in backtracking to allow us to solve _all_ possible Skyscraper puzzles, full-stop.

 ## Approach